bentwheel/lgbtq-retirement-meps-analysis/README.md

-It is also the case that LGBTQ+ individuals can possess unique healthcare needs or face different barriers to access to healthcare, both of which can move the needle on the costs of healthcare.
-This is particularly true for individuals in retirement because non-working, older individuals generally have less access to financial resources and are more likely to face one or more highly-prevalent chronic conditions such as heart disease, diabetes, or asthma, which can lead to high-cost encounters if not properly managed.
+It is also the case that LGBTQ+ individuals can possess unique healthcare needs or face different barriers to access to healthcare, both of which can move the needle on the cost of healthcare.
+This is particularly true for individuals in retirement because non-working, Medicare-aged individuals generally have less access to financial resources and are more likely to face one or more highly prevalent chronic conditions such as heart disease, diabetes, or hypertension, which can lead to high-cost encounters if not properly managed.

 ### Emergency Department Utilization

-Emergency department utilization is a key statistic of interest because as hospital admissions that start with the ED tend to be more costly for health plans than ordinary, non-emergency inpatient hospital admissions.
+Emergency Department (ED) utilization is a key statistic of interest because hospital admissions that start with the ED tend to be more indicative of hospital utilization that is potentially avoidable, thus presenting unnecessary financial and quality of life burdens for Medicare-aged individuals.
 Hospital organizations routinely report total ED visits on both a total aggregate basis as well as a same-facility basis.
 For example, total ED utilization is listed in the most recent (as of this writing) [quarterly earnings report](https://investor.hcahealthcare.com/news/news-details/2023/HCA-Healthcare-Reports-First-Quarter-2023-Results/default.aspx) from [HCA Healthcare](https://hcahealthcare.com/about/), a publicly-traded hospital organization with more than 182 hospitals and 2,300+ care delivery sites in the US and UK.

-Due to the relative rarity of hospital emergency department admission, ED admits are typically expressed in terms of per 1,000 patients/members for a given time period.
+Due to the relative rarity of hospital emergency room admission, ED admits are typically expressed in terms of annualized admits per 1,000 members for a given time period.
 The visualization below uses MEPS data pooled across 2014 - 2019 to build a statistical representation of ED utilization over a period of one year.
 Results are consistent with [annual emergency room utilization reports from Kaiser Family Foundation](https://www.kff.org/other/state-indicator/emergency-room-visits-by-ownership/).